 To fully understand e-commerce marketing, you need to know the various terms that you might hear with regard to it.
 Let’s define a few of those key terms before we get to the 10 e-commerce marketing strategies you can use to win more sales.

-We touched on Google AdWords before.
+Google AdWords before.
 It’s a PPC platform that allows you to bid on keywords so your ads can appear in Google’s SERPs.

 You can set the budget that you want to start with, so you don’t have to worry about going overboard when you first begin a Google AdWords campaign.
 Consider adding extensions, such as call-out extensions.
 These allow you to add text to your ad, such as “20 percent off until [date].”
 These extensions might increase the likelihood of your ads getting clicked.